 Are you having people over for Easter dinner?
 If so, you’ll need to have at least one impressive dessert at the table.
-Cheesecake offers a perfect finish to a wonderful Easter meal.
+Cheesecake offers a perfect finish to a wonderful Easter meal, and it can be prepared ahead of time to save stress on Easter.
 It’s also a crowd pleaser because everyone loves cheesecake!
 Instead of serving a classic cheesecake, why not try some of these Easter themed variations?

 Peeps are a classic Easter candy and they even taste great in cheesecake!
 Even though this recipe uses strawberry flavored Marshmallow Peeps, you can substitute for any type of Peep that you like.
 However, strawberry is a great flavor for spring since it is in season right around Easter time.
 If you can find the Strawberry Cream Peeps listed in the recipe, using them will make the cheesecake even more appropriate for spring.

 Carrot cake is a classic Easter dessert because carrots are associated with the Easter Bunny.
 Rather than serving a simple carrot cake for dessert, why not merge it with cheesecake?
 The delicate flavor of the cheesecake lightens the spicy flavors in the carrot cake, making it a perfect dessert for spring.

 Even though it’s a religious holiday, in many ways, Easter is also a reminder that spring is finally here!
 If you had a long winter, why not celebrate spring with a rainbow cheesecake?
 The basic idea is that you use a classic cheesecake recipe that has been colored with food coloring.
 If you would like to follow your own cheesecake recipe, you can still use the instructions in this one to create the rainbow coloring.
 Garnish it with rainbow sherbet and in-season strawberries to add even more color.